 - Commit to building each other up – The initiative refers to this process as “co-elevation”.
 Leaders can improve this effort by creating shared support expectations amongst the team.
 We all encounter situations where our plates become too full, and sharing the workload is the best way to ensure that our people don’t burn out and things don't fall between the cracks.
 By building a culture of collective responsibility, employees understand that when they have the bandwidth, they should support their colleagues and in turn, can receive that support when they need it.
 This expectation should also apply to your leaders, ensuring that they pick up the load from their teams if needed.

 Running an organization and managing a team during disruption is no easy task.
-Arming your leaders with tools and learning to support their teams and help them build resiliency is an immeasurable benefit to ensuring that the organization achieves its goals and that your employees feel secure in their roles and have the capacity to take on whatever challenges they face at work and in the world around them.
-(Break that sentence up somehow?
-It’s pretty long) Building resilient teams and a resilient workforce is not just good business – it's good for humanity.
+Arming your leaders with tools and learning to support their teams and help them build resiliency is an immeasurable benefit to ensuring that the organization achieves its goals.
+Your employees will also feel secure in their roles and have the capacity to take on whatever challenges they face at work and in the world around them.
+Building resilient teams and a resilient workforce is not just good business – it's good for humanity.

 For more resources, check out these free lessons on resilience, embracing change, and other important skills for today’s workforce!